 In 1993 we had visions of developing a program that would promote an educational atmosphere in our clinic and utilize all of the outstanding resources that our clinic and surrounding area had to offer.
 A system of rotations was built around professional volunteers in a wide range of sports related fields and combined with high school clinical work experience to create this Residency.
 This is the longest-standing post-professional program in the country.

 We accepted our first Fellow for 1994-1995 -- Rebecca Lindsay, ATC from nearby Vermont.
 Over the years, residents have come from many states and even three different countries including the United States, Canada and Japan.
 After six years of having one resident annually, the program grew to include two annual residents.
 While most incoming residents have completed only undergraduate work, several have come to the residency after having completed Masters degrees.
 Most of our residency alumni are working full time in the healthcare field and several have achieved or are currently pursuing advanced degrees.
-Among our alums are high school, college and clinical ATs, athletic training educators, DPTs, PA-Cs, an ARNP and a physician.
+Among our alums are high school, college and clinical ATs, athletic training educators, DPTs, PA-Cs, an ARNP, DO's, and MD's.
 Click here for a complete listing of past and current Residents.